FarronF/limerick-council-meetings/meetings/2020/07/07-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale -  9th June 2020.md

 Glenameade, Kildimo area following a recent oil spill on the N69.
 Councillor

-O’Brien advised some residents in that area have fresh water wells and asked the--- 3
+O’Brien advised some residents in that area have fresh water wells and asked the
+---
+3

 Environment Department make contact with them due to the possibility of